aorinevo/engineering-onboarding-handbooks/backend/README.md

 Follow instructions in the invitation email to set up your password.

 **PagerDuty:** <https://pagerinc.pagerduty.com/>\
-Use your Pager credentials (Jumpcloud SSO) to login.
+Use your Pager credentials (Jumpcloud SSO) to login after your manager onboard you on this platform

 **Github:** <https://github.com>\
 You will need to create a new github account tied to your pager.com email.